-I do not subscribe to the idea of specialising in the removal of symptoms - I'm not a dentist!
+I do not subscribe to the idea of specialising in the removal of symptoms: as I said above I'm not a dentist!

-The labels attached to behaviour are often the symptom of - the reaction to - a deeper problem; I support the client in facing both the symptom and the possibility of a deeper problem.
+The labels attached to behaviour are often the symptom of - the reaction to - a deeper problem; I support the client in facing both the symptom and the possibility of an issue at a deeper lelvel.

 Having said that if something comes to the surface that I feel you would be better seeking help elsewhere - whether in our first meeting or way down the line - I will say so and help you find alternative support.

 - And, having said that, whilst on our exploring it may become clear that something like anxiety is interfering with your ability to control your own life; I'm quite happy to set up camp and look at - for instance - how you might avoid or reduce your anxiety by simple mechanical skills - like breathing, body posture etc